espenwaaga/doc/docs/explanation/team.md

 - An isolated area for your team's workload and resources in each environment (e.g. dev and prod)
 - A GitHub team with the same name in your GitHub organization.
 The members of your NAIS team will be synchronized with the GitHub team.
-- Roles and permissions to access the workloads and resources in the team's area.
+- Roles and permissions to access the teams workloads and resources.